srjresearch/ExtendedPL/Code/README.md

 The prior distribution is specified though lines 54 to 66 and can be changed as desired.
 Note however that this Gibbs sampling algorithm relies on a (conjugate) Gamma prior for the skill parameters.
 The code is configured to initialise at random draw from the prior distribution, however, this can be changed in lines 111 to 134 if desired.
 Detailed comments within spl_code.c should help guide the user.

+### Outputs

+As mentioned above all outputs will be written to /spl_outputs in the current working directory.
+A summary of the files is given below.

+* lambdaout.ssv - posterior samples of the skill parameters (after thin), row i column k gives sample i of skill parameter lambda_k.

+* likeliout.ssv - values of the (log) observed data likelihood evaluated for each posterior sample.

+Note: when using the Weighted Plackett-Luce model both ranker_weights.ssv and pout.ssv and will also be provided.
+These files contain the posterior samples of the binary ranker weights along with the corresponding probabilities from which the ranker weights were drawn, respectively.
+Further details can be found within Johnson et al. (2019).